bradyhouse/house/fiddles/svg/fiddle-0004-Polyline/README.markdown

 ### Description

-Fiddle illustrating how to create a simple ellipse using SVG markup.
+Fiddle illustrating how to create a simple polyline using SVG markup.

 ### Published Version Link